radareorg/radare2/DEVELOPERS.md

 This file aims to introduce developers to conventions for working on the code base of radare2.

+The GitHub issues page contains a list of all the bugs that have been reported, with labels to classify them by difficulty, type, milestone, etc. It is a good place to start if you are looking to contribute.

 ## Documentation

 radare2 supports Doxygen document generation.
 By running `doxygen` in the